Is Bohmian mechanics missing some motion? Why a recent experiment is inconclusive: The Bohm velocity and the symmetric velocity

-So, we agree with the authors that there is compelling reason to think that there is motion associate with $\vec{v}_s$, but we think one must be very careful in interpreting this motion.
+So, we agree with the authors that there is compelling reason to think that there is motion associated with $\vec{v}_s$, but we think one must be very careful in interpreting this motion.
 In particular, we find the present argument based on the spatial spreading rates of the evanescent field, and the associated model described in \cite{klaers2025reaffirming}, to be dubious, and not supported by the experimental evidence.

 Whatever motion $\vec{v}_s$ represents, it does not contribute in any way to the dynamics of the total Madelung fluid density $\rho \equiv R^2 \equiv |\psi|^2$, which is fully characterized by $\vec{v}_B$.
-Thus, if $\vec{v}_s$ does describe flow, it must be such that the net flow into and out of any region due to $|\vec{v}_s|$ is zero, which is why it is called a \textit{symmetric speed}.
+Thus, if $\vec{v}_s$ does describe flow, it must be such that the net flow into and out of any region due to $|\vec{v}_s|$ is zero.
 The meaning of the direction of $\vec{v}_s$ is not entirely clear, but one proposition is that it is the axial direction for infinitesimal orbits at speed $|\vec{v}_s|$ \cite{waegell2024madelung}.

 When we simulate a Gaussian wave pulse with energy above the barrier height, the population transfer between the waveguides is fully explained by $\vec{v}_B$.
-And when we simulate a fully bound pseudo-Gaussian pulse reflecting off the barrier, the spreading into the auxiliary waveguide as the pulse arrives at the barrier, and the squeezing back together into the main waveguide as the pulse departs are also fully explained by $\vec{v}_B$ (this was shown in detail in \cite{daem2025trajectories}).
+And when we simulate a fully bound pseudo-Gaussian (defined later) pulse reflecting off the barrier, the spreading into the auxiliary waveguide as the pulse arrives at the barrier, and the squeezing back together into the main waveguide as the pulse departs are also fully explained by $\vec{v}_B$ (this was shown in detail in \cite{daem2025trajectories}).
 The comparison with dwell time is meaningful in this case, but it does not appear to make much sense in the stationary case.

 So while there is spatial spreading in the evanescent solutions for stationary eigenstates, and the symmetric velocity $\vec{v}_s$ is nonzero, we think it is unlikely to be explained by trajectories that actually spread as they travel down the waveguide, and then reverse and squeeze back together on their way out.